Do Go On - 425 - The WWI Christmas Truce

 What about it?

-Well, as a little reprieve from the misery in October 1914,
+Well, as a little reprieve from the misery

-England's King George, the fifth 17-year-old daughter,
+the fifth's 17-year-old daughter, Mary,

-of the British Armed Forces.
+for every member of the British Armed Forces

-Shortly before Christmas 1914, advertisements were placed in the British press, seeking donations for the soldiers and sailors Christmas fund,
+seeking donations for the soldiers and sailors

-and 152,000 pounds was raised, which in today's money is over 15 million pounds.
+Christmas fund and 152,000 pounds was raised which in today's money

-They got an ounce of pipe tobacco, a pipe, a Christmas card and a photo of Princess Mary.
+a pipe a Christmas card and a photo of

 She's 17.

-Oh, yep, that's worse.
+Oh, yeah, that's worse.

 A non-smokers gift was also produced if you didn't smoke,